- 1 Common Symptoms

 - Very common in the elderly.

-- Can be a mixed bag of symptoms commonly: aches and pains, digestive issues, ear, nose, throat and eye problems, giddiness and headache.
+- Can be a mixed bag of symptoms like: aches and pains, digestive issues, ear, nose, throat and eye problems, giddiness and headache.

 - Normally would have seen many doctors and tried many treatments to no avail.